-This air fryer orange chicken is crispy, juicy, and coated in a zesty homemade orange sauce that's healthier and tastier than takeout.
-It's ready in under 15 minutes, gluten-free, and made without refined sugar, oil, or flour.
-A quick, flavorful dinner the whole family will love!
+This better-than-takeout air fryer orange chicken is crispy on the outside, juicy inside, and tossed in a zesty, sticky homemade orange sauce.
+Ready in under 15 minutes, it's gluten-free, dairy-free, and made without oil, flour, or refined sugar.
+The ultimate healthy weeknight dinner everyone will love!

 Jump to: